dsdanielpark/dsdanielpark.github.io/_posts/2023-05-05-Parkison-Subtype.md

 ### Reproducibility of data-driven Parkinson's disease subtypes for clinical research.
 - **year:** 2018
 - **url:** <https://www.semanticscholar.org/paper/2910cacb8b7cdcd27a99a76341308e5998b526be>
-- **abstract:** S2 TL;DR: Assessment of reproducibility of previously published data-driven PD subtype classification systems in a well-characterized cohort created for clinical research purposes, the Longitudinal and Biomarker Study in Parkinson's Disease (LABS-PD), raises concerns about the utility of the widely-discussed concept of data- driven PD subtypes.
+- **abstract:** *TL;DR:* Assessment of reproducibility of previously published data-driven PD subtype classification systems in a well-characterized cohort created for clinical research purposes, the Longitudinal and Biomarker Study in Parkinson's Disease (LABS-PD), raises concerns about the utility of the widely-discussed concept of data- driven PD subtypes.
 - **journal:** Parkinsonism & related disorders
 - **volume:** 56
 - **pages:** 102-106